 While I understand the benefits of fermented foods, the aldehyde problem more than offsets any benefits these foods produce.
 For this reason, I do not recommend fermented foods except for some cheese, yogurt, kefir and a little miso.
+Some saurkraut is also fine.
 These appear to be safe, when eaten in moderation.
+Foods high in aldehydes include Rejuvelac and kombucha tea.
 For much more on this subject, read Fermented Foods on this website.

 1. Cleary, J.P.
 The NAD Deficiency Diseases.
 J Orthomolecular Med, 1986, 1:164-74.